codefornola/nola-transit-map/README.md

 ### Needs to be done

-* make it mobile friendly
 * overlay the route lines (this can be pulled from nolabase)
-* allow someone to select a route or multiple routes (we need some kind of collapsable nav bar for this i think)
+* allow someone to select a route or multiple routes (we need some kind of collapsable nav bar for this i think).
+Need a multi-select.
-* show an arrow pointing the direction of the vehicles (heading)
 * somehow communicate the staleness of the data to the user
+* nice icons and popups for the vehicles

 ### Developing